-It’s also important to follow up on doctor appointments and to report any new symptoms as they develop.
+It’s also important to follow up on doctor appointments and report any new symptoms.

-If you can make the recommended lifestyle changes early on, you may be able to preserve good liver health for a long time.
+If you can make the recommended lifestyle changes early, you may be able to preserve good liver health for a long time.
 You may even be able to reverse liver damage in the earliest stages of the disease.

 Even if you don’t feel any symptoms from NAFLD, that doesn’t mean liver scarring isn’t already occurring.
 To reduce your risk, follow a healthy lifestyle and have regular blood work done, including liver enzyme tests.